Unity-Technologies/Graphics/git-hooks/readme.md

 ## Installation

 This folder contains git hooks for the Graphics repository.
-They can be installed by running `unix-install.sh` or `windows-install.ps1`, depending on your OS.
+They can be installed by running `./unix-install.sh` or `.\windows-install.ps1`, depending on your OS.
 Running the powershell script on windows requires administrator rights to create the symbolic links.

 It will (recursively) create a symbolic link of each file present in this folder and put it in the `.git/hooks/` folder.
 This manual installation step is required because the `.git/` folder can't be pushed to the remote repository and therefore automatically be configured for all developers.